Calamus malawaliensis: A comprehensive Growing Guide for Enthusiasts & Collectors.

 - Sabah Climbing Palm

-Expansion While naturally restricted to parts of Malaysian Borneo, C. malawaliensis has gained popularity among specialized palm collectors worldwide.
+While naturally restricted to parts of Malaysian Borneo, C. malawaliensis has gained popularity among specialized palm collectors worldwide.
 It has been successfully introduced to botanical gardens in Thailand, Singapore, and parts of tropical Australia.
 Limited cultivation also exists in controlled greenhouse environments in Europe and North America.
+Expert addition: Propagation efforts in botanical gardens have shown promise for ex-situ conservation, with successful acclimatization in humid tropical greenhouses, though challenges in seed viability limit widespread distribution.

 2. Biology and Physiology